ottogroup/schedoscope/README.md

 ## News

+###### 06/23/2017 - Release 0.8.6

+We have released Version 0.8.6 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+This version includes support for field level data lineage - automatically inferred from Hive transformations, declaratively specifyable for other transformations - in Metascope.
+Also, Metascope lineage graph rendering has been reworked.
+Extensive documentation to come.

+Schedoscope now fails immediately if a driver specified in schedoscope.conf cannot be found on the classpath.

 ###### 05/26/2017 - Release 0.8.5

 We have released Version 0.8.5 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).